10 Things You Should Know About Having Sex in Your 40s

 Unlike in your 20s, when you had less time to yourself, you have more resources at your fingertips in your 40s.

-Also, there is a buildup of trust in relationships among partners in their 40s and above because they’ve been together for a while.
+Additionally, there is a buildup of trust in relationships among partners in their 40s and above, as they’ve been together for a considerable amount of time.
 Hence, they both feel comfortable doing new things with their partner.

 Explore new sex ideas after 40.
 You’ve gotten accustomed to the same things your whole life.
 Why not try something new?
 Also, try new things in your life as well.
 Just have fun with your partner.